adie1717/capstoneproject-2022/README.md

 ## Overview of Project
 We looked within California counties to determine any relevant factors that contribute most to EV purchases.
 The primary data we used for our analysis was the amount of incentives offered and max amount of incentives by county.
 As supplementary factors, we also used population and demographic data.
 Using this analysis we hope to be able to accurately predict whether someone will buy an EV, and present to manufacturers the strengths and weaknesses in their market and potential improvements that can be made.

-Hypothesis: The 3 major factors improve EV adoption in counties.
+Hypothesis: Incentives improve EV adoption in counties.
 - What is the opportunity in identifying a gap in this dataset?
 - What is the market opportunity?
 - Which counties in CA should EV manufacturers focus their marketing?